-The master's degree in Counseling offers individuals the opportunity to earn a degree online.
-Concentrations are available in the Mental Health Counseling, Substance Abuse Counseling, Substance Abuse and Education, and Applied Behavior Analysis (regular and advanced track).
+The master's degree in Counseling offers individuals the opportunity to earn a degree with concentrations available in Clinical Mental Health Counseling, School Counseling, Substance Abuse Counseling, Substance Abuse Counseling and Education, and Applied Behavior Analysis (regular and advanced track).

-The master's degree in Mental Health Counseling provides education and training for those who will seek employment in such diverse settings as social agencies, mental health clinics, hospitals, personnel offices, and schools.
-This program is offered either on the main campus in a semester format or at one of other NSU campuses in a weekend format.
+The master's degree in Counseling with a Clinical Mental Health Counseling concentration provides education and training for those who will seek employment in such diverse settings as social agencies, mental health clinics, hospitals, personnel offices, and schools.
+This program is offered on the main campus in a ground-based semester format, at one of five other NSU regional campuses in an intensive weekend format, or fully online.
 Currently, there are regional campus programs offered in Florida at Jacksonville, Orlando, Tampa, Miami, and Palm Beach.
 Many graduates go on to seek licensure in Florida as mental health counselors.

-The master's degree in School Counseling provides training to individuals seeking positions as professional school counselors in school systems.
-At this time, the program is offered on the main campus and in Jacksonville, Orlando, Tampa, and Ft.
-Lauderdale in a weekend format.
+The master's degree in Counseling with a School Counseling concentration provides training to individuals seeking positions as professional school counselors in school systems.
+At this time, the program is offered on the main campus and in Orlando, Tampa, and Ft.
+Lauderdale in an intensive weekend format.